 The Cameron University Department of Art, Music, and Theatre Arts will continue its 2021-2022 Spirited Season with “Jake’s Women,” a comedy by Neil Simon.
 The production will be presented in the University Theatre from Thursday, November 18, through Sunday, November 21.
 The curtain goes up on Thursday, Friday and Saturday at 7:30 p.m. and on Sunday at 2 p.m.
 Tickets are $13 for adults and $10 for senior citizens, military, Cameron faculty and staff, and non-Cameron students.
 CU students receive one free admission with their CU I.D.
 Tickets can be reserved by calling the box office at 580-581-2346.

-Cameron University’s Bill W. Burgess, Jr. Business Research Center will host a public forum on COVID-19 from 3-5 p.m. on Thursday, March 4, at the Mary Lou and W. Carey Johnson Auditorium inside the Cynthia S. Ross Hall.
+Cameron University’s Bill W. Burgess Jr. Business Research Center (BBRC) and the Lawton-Fort Sill Chamber of Commerce will host a business forum examining how supply chain issues are impacting the local economy.
+The event is slated from 4 to 5:30 p.m. on Thursday, November 18, and will take place in the Mary Lou and W. Carey Johnson Auditorium in Ross Hall.

 Keith Mitchell, senior director of public affairs at Cameron University, is the recipient of the Natalea Watkins Communicator of the Year Award for 2021.
 The award was presented Oct.
 27 at the annual fall conference of the Oklahoma College Public Relations Association (OCPRA).